dsa950115/dsa950115.github.io/_pages/about.md

 > *Can we uncover mathematical structure in representations to enable tractable, reliable prediction and control of dynamical systems under uncertainty?*

-I pursue this question through theoretically grounded methods, focusing particularly on **linear structure** in representations and drawing on tools from **statistical learning theory**.
+I pursue this question through theoretically grounded methods, focusing particularly on **linear structure** in representations.
+My work draws on ideas from **statistical learning theory and operator-theoretic methods**.

 My current research explores three directions through this lens: control-oriented Koopman models, the linear representation hypothesis for vision-language-action (VLA) models, and kernel-based novelty detection under distribution shift.